Mariupol

-Beginning on 24 February 2022, the three-month-long siege of Mariupol by Russian forces largely destroyed the city, for which it was given the title "Hero City of Ukraine" by the Ukrainian government.
-On 16 May 2022, all Ukrainian troops who remained in Mariupol surrendered at Azovstal Iron and Steel Works, as the Russian military secured complete control over the city by 20 May 2022.
+Beginning on 24 February 2022, a three-month-long siege by Russian forces largely destroyed the city, for which it was named a "Hero City of Ukraine" by the Ukrainian government.
+On 16 May 2022, the last Ukrainian troops who remained in Mariupol surrendered at the Azovstal Iron and Steel Works, and the Russian military secured complete control over the city by 20 May.

 History

 Ancient history

 Neolithic burial grounds excavated on the shore of the Sea of Azov date from the end of the third millennium BCE.
-Over 120 skeletons were discovered, with stone and bone instruments, beads, shell-work, and animal teeth.
+Over 120 skeletons have been discovered, with stone and bone instruments, beads, shell-work, and animal teeth.

 Crimean Khanate

 From the 12th through the 16th century, the area around Mariupol was largely devastated and depopulated by intense conflict between the Crimean Tatars, the Nogay Horde, the Grand Duchy of Lithuania, and Muscovy.
-By the middle of the 15th century much of the region north of the Black and Azov Seas was annexed by the Crimean Khanate and became a dependency of the Ottoman Empire.
+By the middle of the 15th century, much of the region north of the Black and Azov Seas was annexed by the Crimean Khanate and became a dependency of the Ottoman Empire.
 East of the Dnieper River a desolate steppe stretched to the Sea of Azov, where lack of water made early settlement precarious.
 Being near the Muravsky Trail exposed it to frequent Crimean–Nogai slave raids and plundering by Tatar tribes, preventing permanent settlement and keeping it sparsely populated, or even entirely uninhabited, under Tatar rule.
 Hence it was known as the Wild Fields or the 'Deserted Plains' (Campi Deserti in Latin).